Carly Nelson: Utah Utes

 Nelson played four seasons of college soccer at the University of Utah between 2016 and 2019 while studying for a bachelor's in positive psychology.
 As a freshman she made seven appearances, keeping three shutouts and conceding three goals.
 She made her first collegiate start in a 3–0 win over in-state rival Utah State on August 28, 2016.
 In 2018, she was twice named Pac-12 Conference goalkeeper of the week, led the conference in saves with 92 in total and ranked fourth in save percentage at 82.1%.
 In her final season, she made a career-high 105 saves, the most by a Ute in two decades and recorded Utah's longest shutout streak since the 2006 season after keeping four throughout September.

-In summer 2019, Nelson also played for Utah Royals FC's semi-professional reserve team in the Women's Premier Soccer League.
+In summer of 2019, Nelson also played for Utah Royals FC's semi-professional reserve team in the Women's Premier Soccer League.
 She was rostered for nine games and made one appearance, 45 minutes in a 1–0 defeat to Utah Arrows.